-The testimony of a satisfied customer is a precious asset for any business and vacation rentals are no exception.
+The testimony of a satisfied customer is a precious asset for any business, and vacation rentals are no exception.
 Guest reviews are a great way to attract new renters.
-In the prospective renter’s mind they establish your credibility, enhance desirability, and may be the final hook for the renter to choose your vacation rental over a competitor.

 Here are some guidelines for capturing testimonials while your guests are still basking in the afterglow of their vacation.

 Of course, you want to post ringing endorsements on your website, but remember that criticism and negative feedback can be valuable as well.
-In your solicitation indicate that you are open to constructive feedback so you can provide the best possible guest experience.
+In your request indicate that you are open to constructive feedback so you can provide the best possible guest experience in the future.

 The easier it is to give feedback, the more likely your renters will participate.
 Here’s a few ways to solicit reviews:

 Make it easy for your guests by soliciting feedback with a series of questions or rating scales.
 You can then try to capture those juicy quotes you’re hoping for with an open comment field at the end.
 Since surveys don’t typically have high response rates, keep the number of questions short and let them know how long it will take.

 It doesn't have to be intricate.
 Keep it simple like this one.
 4 questions, 2 minutes.

 Even if you provide a link to a form or survey in your email, guests might just end up hitting the “reply” button anyway.
 Make sure the reply address is set to a monitored email (don’t use a firstname.lastname@example.org email).